How to manage return to work after injury

 Why return to work matters

-Research shows that workers who return to work early (even on modified duties) have better recovery outcomes than those who stay away until fully recovered.
-A well-managed RTW process can reduce claim duration by 30-50%.
+Research from Safe Work Australia shows that workers who return early — even on modified duties — have better recovery outcomes than those who stay away until fully recovered.
+A well-managed RTW process can reduce claim duration by 30–50%.

 95%

-of physically injured workers return to work within 1 year
+of physically injured workers return within 1 year

 50%